EOSC-synergy/o3skim/docs/getting_started/cli.rst

  - --volume, mount `/app/output`: Output path for skimmed results.
  - --volume, mount `/app/sources.yaml`: Configuration file with a data structure desctiption at the input path in YAML_ format.
-   See sources_example_ for a configuration example.
+   See :doc:`/user_guide/source-file` for a configuration example.

 .. _YAML: https://yaml.org/
-.. _sources_example: ../_static/sources_example.yaml

 Also, in the specific case of udocker_, it is needed to specify that the